biya-coin/biyaliquid-docs/.gitbook/infra/validator-testnet/peggo.md

 Simply update the `PEGGO_COSMOS_PK` with your Validator's Account private key.

-To obtain your validator's Cosmos private key, run `injectived keys unsafe-export-eth-key $VALIDATOR_KEY_NAME`.
+To obtain your validator's Cosmos private key, run `biyaliquidd keys unsafe-export-eth-key $VALIDATOR_KEY_NAME`.

 This method is insecure and is not recommended.